hankso/OrangePi-BuildML/README.md

 `tensorflow`, `pylsl` and so on. `setup.py` will call your compiler(gcc or others) to compile from source.
 This is slow and easy to cause errors(lack of dependences).

+- `pylsl` is a python package depends on compiled dynamic C library named 'liblsl64.so', and here in `/files` is an aarch64 version I cross compiled.
+It works fine on my OPi0+

 - But `apt-get install python-xxx` will download `.deb` file which contains already pre-compiled libs for current architecture, then your job is just unpackage it(apt will do this for you).
 So I prefer this method when installing huge, C lib dependes